pkarsy/rfboot/help/The-First-Project.md

 ```C++
 PRINTLN("Hello world");
 ```
-All arduino code is working as expected, <b>with the important exception of Serial.print()</b> wich sends data to the hardware serial port but <b>NOT</b> to the RF module.
+All arduino code is working as expected, <b>with the important exception of Serial.print()</b> wich sends data to the hardware serial port but <b>NOT</b> to the RF link.
 The
 PRINT and PRINTLN macros can be used instead which use sprintf internally.
 ```C++
 i=2;